 Tank sample.
 A clear step up in complexity and scale.
 The nose combines classic Chablis minerality with a deeper fruit profile than the Côte de Léchet, showing green apple, Granny Smith, sweet lime, crushed stone, and remarkable purity.
 Still unmistakably old-school Chablis in style, but with more flesh and breadth wrapped around the mineral core.

 The palate is spectacular.
 Concentrated, sapid, and intensely structured, with tremendous depth and persistence.
 Where Côte de Léchet feels like a mineral storm, Vaillons presents similar intensity through fruit, texture, and architecture.
 The fruit is layered and juicy, but the structure is impossible to miss, carrying the wine across a long, powerful finish that feels built for decades rather than years.
 The minerality remains firmly in place, but everything is broader, deeper, and more complete.
 Still extremely young, but already showing the balance, concentration, and authority of a serious Premier Cru.
-A brilliant Vaillons and one that should reward long-term patience. — a month ago
+A brilliant Vaillons and one that should reward long-term patience. — 3 months ago